RobertoRoos/sawIntuitiveResearchKitWiki/FileFormats.md

 Parsing is performed by the `Configure` method in `mtsIntuitiveResearchKitMTM`: https://github.com/jhu-dvrk/sawIntuitiveResearchKit/blob/master/code/mtsIntuitiveResearchKitMTM.cpp

-We provide 3 files, `mtm.json`, `mtml.json` and `mtmr.json`.
+We provide 3 files, `mtm.json`, `mtml-deprecated.json` and `mtmr-deprecated.json`.
 These share the same DH parameters, the only difference is the base offset matrix.
 For a single MTM, we assume no base offset, the origin is at the base of the kinematic chain.
 For MTML and MTMR, the base offset re-orients the coordinate system to match the stereo display (angled at 30 degrees) and is centered on the eye piece.
 This takes into account the distance between the two MTMs.
+In **version 1.6** and above, it is recommended to use the `"arm"` `"base-frame"` to set the base frame of the arm.

 ### DH parameters